Kvieta1990/Kvieta1990.github.io/_posts/2026-09-01-optimization.md

 ## Direction-First Methods

 This is just how I call it and I am not sure what category that people usually call these methods.
-I am not even sure whether people usually categorize them in this case.
+I am not even sure whether people usually categorize them in this way.
 Anyhow, I thought all the methods included in the current section first decided the direction to go along, followed by deciding how much to go along the determined direction.
+Therefore, I chose to call them altogether as 'direction-first' methods.

 ### Newton Method